-Traditionally, a passing grade has been defined as a minimum of 70 percent.
+A passing grade has been defined as a minimum of 73 percent.

-Has an average less than 60 percent in any one or more individual courses within the NMI curriculum or
+- Has an average of less than 60 percent in any one or more individual courses within the NMI curriculum or

-Has an average less than 60 percent on the assigned clinical projects.
+- Has an average less than 73 percent of the assigned clinical projects.

 Authorized leaves may affect a student's financial aid and/or deferment status.
 Enrollment verification will cover only the period of time the student is attending classes or is in clinical training and will not cover leave time.
 All leave time must be made up prior to taking the final exam.

 Any absence occurring without authorization by either the program director (during the academic session) or clinical supervisor (during the clinical session) will be documented as an unauthorized absence.
 Two unauthorized absences of a student enrolled in the Program will result in a disciplinary dismissal from the Program.

 To graduate from the NMI Program and receive a Certificate of Completion, the student must have: